phoebe-project/phoebe2/devel/docs/index.rst

 Installation
 -------------------------------

-Currently the beta-rewrite will build to a module called 'phoebe2' to avoid clashing with the alpha-version.
+NOTE: the beta version now builds to a python module named 'phoebe' which may conflict with the alpha version if you have that installed.

 To install without admin rights for a single-user: